ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 - Why would it be bad if a trusted certificate authority was compromised?
 - Why is certificate transparency important?
+Answer:- If certificate authority was compromised, the consequences would occur.
+The hacker could create a same fake website for bank.
+         They could read passwords, financial details, and private messages, without triggering any browser warnings.
+This can be harmful for bank customers.
+       - Certificate transparency is very important.
+The bak can moniter any certificate issued for their domain.
+If they see one they didn't request, they immediately know it's fraudulent and can take action.
+The Certificate proves its identity and attacker can not login any random website easily.
 ---

 ### Task 2: Cards and Payments